Frequently Asked Questions (F.A.Q.s)

 What is The "System of Vehicle Control"?

-There are various systems of driving a motor vehicle, but the System of Vehicle Control (which originated at the Police Driving Academy in Hendon UK) is used by the DTAL CBT&A-based logbook system and by many organisations employing professional drivers.
+There are various systems of driving a motor vehicle, but the System of Vehicle Control (which originated at the Police Driving Academy in Hendon UK) is used by the DriveSafe NT program's CBT&A-based logbook system and by many organisations employing professional drivers.

 See an example of The System put into practice.